LippmannLab/Lippmann-Lab-Onboarding/06-datamanagement.Rmd

 ## Computation/Data Analysis
 ### Accessing Software
 We use a variety of software for analyzing data.
 [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) are open source and free to download.
 [Fiji/ImageJ](https://imagej.net/Fiji) is an open source tool for processing images.
 Other sofware such as Microsoft Office and Matlab can be downloaded for free from [Vanderbilt IT Services](https://it.vanderbilt.edu/software-store/).
 Other software can also be bought at a discount through Vanderbilt IT.
 You can discuss any software needs with Ethan in order to see if the lab should buy a license.
+[CISR](https://my.vanderbilt.edu/cisr/microscopy-resources/downloads/) also has some tools that can be downloaded for free for image processing and visualization.

 ### Norms for Analysis
 - Our lab uses [this Excel spreadsheet](https://drive.google.com/file/d/1eRxUonvqSrtfm6mePRuh6x_J_fUgkLIo/view?usp=sharing) as a template for analyzing TEER data.